 Coming up with an original idea and then actually carrying out some experiments can be intimidating.
 Of course it may also be exhilarating because you can be as creative and imaginative as your mind will take you.
 Start with a question you would like to answer.
 Then imagine some hypotheses and think about what data would allow you to disprove these hypotheses.
 If everything seems too complicated or needs very complex data collection, simplify your question, and try again.
-Once you get to a workable idea, remember you only have 2 weeks between proposal and report submission, finish developing your idea by writing it up.
+You may want or need to search the scientific literature to help with forming a question, developing hypotheses, and/or figuring out how to test your hypotheses.
+Once you get to a workable idea, remember you only have 2 weeks between proposal and report submission (plan on 1 week for data collection, and then 1 week to analyze your data and produce your reports), finish developing your proposal idea by writing it up.